-Towards the end of the video [around 5:37 minutes in] you can see a comparision of the three different methods used in the video.
-To an untrained eye, the differences can seem small, but specially the shadow areas in the image benefitted from the advanced targeted approach to adding contrast.
+Towards the end of the video [around 5:37 minutes in], you can see a comparison of the three different methods used in the video.
+To an untrained eye, the differences can seem small, but especially the shadow areas in the image benefitted from the advanced targeted approach to adding contrast.

 Which method you use is up to you, but as you get more and more familiar with software like Affinity Photo you will really appreciate the amount of control you can get over the photo editing process.